Virginia Security Deposit Laws

 Receipts and Virginia’s Security Deposit Law

-It is not required to provide a receipt to the tenant after receiving a security deposit.
-Many landlords will still however, give it to their tenants for their records.
+It is not required to provide written notice or receipt to the tenant after receiving a security deposit.
+However, many Virginia landlords will still give the notice to their tenants for their records.
 This will usually include the date and amount received.

-It is however the property owner’s responsibility to keep a detailed receipt and itemized list of deductions made to the security deposit in the last two years.
-These receipts should notify the tenant of important details such as the amount and date of deposit they received, the damage to the dwelling unit, and the cost of repairs.
+It is however the property owner’s responsibility to keep a detailed security deposit receipt and itemized list of deductions made to the tenant’s security deposit in the last two years.
+These receipts should notify the tenant of important details such as the date of receipt, the amount of money collected, the damage to the dwelling unit, and the cost of repairs.

-Furthermore, the property owner must give the tenant a 30-day written notice if any deductions are made to their tenant’s security deposit over the course of the rental agreement.
+Furthermore, the landlord must give the tenant a 30-day written notice if any deductions are made to their tenant’s security deposit over the course of the rental agreement.

 Damage Insurance